Special Reconnaissance Unit

-The Special Reconnaissance Unit, also known as the 14 Field Security and Intelligence Company (internally "The Det") was a part of the British Army Intelligence Corps involved in plainclothes operations in Northern Ireland from the 1970s onwards.

-The unit conducted undercover surveillance operations against suspected members of Irish republican and loyalist paramilitary groups.
-Its troops were recruited from line battalions and trained in an eight-week course by the Special Air Service (SAS).
-An initial deployment of 120 men took place in November 1972.
-They are commandos trained for clandestine operation, counterinsurgency, covert operation, intelligence gathering, military intelligence, special reconnaissance, surveillance, tracking down and arresting or killing members IRA missions.
+The Special Reconnaissance Unit, also known as the 14 Field Security and Intelligence Company, was a unit of the British Army's Intelligence Corps which conducted covert operations in Northern Ireland during the Troubles.
+It conducted undercover surveillance operations against suspected members of Irish republican and Ulster loyalist paramilitary groups.
+Members of the unit were recruited from regular Army battalions and trained in an eight-week course by the Special Air Service (SAS).
+The unit, then numbering 120 men, was deployed to Northern Ireland in November 1972.
+Their responsibilities included intelligence gathering and assessment and tracking down and neutralising suspected paramilitaries.
 Allegations of collusion with loyalist paramilitaries were made against the unit.
-In 1987, the unit became part of the newly formed United Kingdom Special Forces directorate.
-The unit formed the Special Reconnaissance Regiment in 2005.
+In 1987, the unit became part of the newly formed United Kingdom Special Forces directorate, and formed the core of the new Special Reconnaissance Regiment in 2005.

 Predecessor

-The Special Reconnaissance Unit, also known as 14 Intelligence Company was the successor to the Military Reaction Force (MRF).
+The Special Reconnaissance Unit, also known as 14 Intelligence Company, was the successor to the Military Reaction Force (MRF).
 Selection to 14 Intelligence Company was available to all serving members of the British armed forces and to both sexes.
 For the first time, women could become members of a UK Special Forces unit.
-Candidates were required to pass a rigorous selection process, designed to select the individuals who possessed the necessary qualities to deal with undercover covert operations they'd be tasked with.
-In one selection course, out of 1000 applicants who applied, only 17 were deployed to Northern Ireland.
+Candidates were required to pass a rigorous selection process, designed to select only those individuals possessing the highly specialized qualifications needed to deal with the stresses of undercover covert operations.
+In one selection course, out of 1000 applicants, only 17 were ultimately deployed to Northern Ireland.